 - §1.
-With the exception of students benefiting from an exemption due to their academic background6, students have access to undergraduate studies in medical sciences (Bachelor's degree in medicine) providing they meet the general conditions for access to undergraduate studies, referred to in section 4, and hold a certificate for the entrance and access examination for undergraduate studies in medical or dental sciences, organised by the Government of the French Community from the 2017-2018 academic year onwards. - §2.
+With the exception of students benefiting from an exemption due to their academic background, students have access to undergraduate studies in medical sciences (Bachelor's degree in medicine) providing they meet the general conditions for access to undergraduate studies, referred to in section 4, and hold a certificate for the entrance and access examination for undergraduate studies in medical or dental sciences, organised by the Government of the French Community. - §2.
 The entrance and access examination for medical sciences and/or dental sciences is organised as a two-part written test and covers the following subjects: